 Listed below are just a few of the more common side effects reported by people who took Enhertu in studies.
 These side effects can vary depending on what condition the drug is used to treat.

-More common side effects in people receiving Enhertu for breast cancer or non-small cell lung cancer (NSCLC) include:
+More common side effects in people receiving Enhertu for breast cancer, non-small cell lung cancer (NSCLC), or solid tumors include:

-More common side effects in people receiving Enhertu for stomach cancer and gastroesophageal cancer (cancer that forms in the area where the esophagus and stomach meet) include:
+More common side effects in people receiving Enhertu for stomach cancer or gastroesophageal cancer (cancer that forms in the area where the esophagus and stomach meet) include:

 * To learn more about this side effect, see the “Side effects explained” section below.